Case Study

 Redis pinned every MCP dependency after we flagged the risk

 Two days from a public GitHub issue to all MCP package versions pinned in RedisInsight.
-No email threads, no pilot pitch, no contract.
+No email threads, no sales pitch, no contract.
 Just the scan, the evidence, and a maintainer who cared.

 What we found